Jesse Armstrong: 2000–2015: Peep Show and The Thick of It

 Alongside Armando Iannucci, Simon Blackwell and Tony Roche, Armstrong wrote for the first three series of the BAFTA-winning BBC Four comedy The Thick of It, and its 2009 film spin-off In the Loop.
-In The Loop was nominated for the Academy Award for Best Adapted Screenplay in 2009, and won Best British Screenplay at the 2009 Evening Standard British Film Awards.
+In The Loop was nominated for the Academy Award and BAFTA Award for Best Adapted Screenplay, and won Best British Screenplay at the 2009 Evening Standard British Film Awards.
 Alongside The Thick of Its writing team, Armstrong wrote one episode of the first season of HBO comedy series Veep, set in the office of the American vice-president.

 In the run-up to the 2010 UK general election, Armstrong wrote a column in The Guardian – 'Malcolm Tucker's election briefing – as dictated to Jesse Armstrong'.
 He previously wrote a similar column for New Statesman, entitled 'Tactical Briefing'.
 In 2010, Armstrong's currently-unproduced screenplay Murdoch, a drama in which Rupert Murdoch and his family disagree over who should have control of his company, received attention after it appeared on The Black List, a list of unproduced screenplays most liked by Hollywood industry figures.
 In the wake of the 2011 phone hacking scandal involving newspapers owned by Murdoch it was rumoured that the script was being developed by Channel 4, but Armstrong dismissed these claims.

-Armstrong is reportedly developing a biopic of the Republican Party strategist Lee Atwater, with Chris Henchy and Adam McKay.
+In 2010 it was reported that Armstrong was developing a biopic of the Republican Party strategist Lee Atwater, with Chris Henchy and Adam McKay.
 In October 2011 it was reported that Armstrong's film adaptation of Richard DiLello's book The Longest Cocktail Party, charting the founding of The Beatles' record company Apple Records and the recording of their final album Let It Be, was to be directed by Michael Winterbottom.
 In February 2016 it was reported that Winterbottom had withdrawn from the project and the film's future was uncertain.

 Armstrong wrote one episode of Charlie Brooker's anthology series Black Mirror, entitled "The Entire History of You".
 Robert Downey Jr. has since bought the rights to adapt the script for a forthcoming film.
 Armstrong's first novel, Love, Sex and Other Foreign Policy Goals, was released in April 2015.

-In 2017, Armstrong's American drama series Succession executive produced by Adam McKay and Will Ferrell was picked up to series by HBO.